 Social engineering, the art of manipulating human behaviour rather than exploiting technical systems, has long been among the most effective instruments in a cybercriminal’s repertoire.
 The emergence of highly sophisticated deepfake technology has, however, elevated this threat to an entirely different order of magnitude.
 Threat actors can now generate remarkably convincing synthetic audio and video content that impersonates senior executives, trusted clients, or familiar colleagues with deeply unsettling accuracy.

-Deepfake voice calls have already been weaponised to deceive employees into authorising fraudulent financial transfers or surrendering sensitive credentials.
+Cybercriminals already weaponise deepfake voice calls to trick employees into authorizing fraudulent transfers or surrendering credentials.
 The attack surface for deepfake-based deception has greatly increased as video conferencing and remote work arrangements have become commonplace business practices.

 Defending against this category of threat demands considerably more than technological safeguards.
-It requires cultivating an organisational culture of verification, one in which employees are trained to interrogate unusual requests, apply multi-step confirmation processes to sensitive actions, and recognise manufactured urgency as a warning signal rather than a justification for bypassing established protocols.
+Organisations must cultivate a culture of verification where security teams train employees to question unusual requests, apply multi-step confirmations, and spot manufactured urgency before bypassing protocol.

 6. Data Privacy Regulations Are Intensifying, and the Penalties Are Consequential

 Regulatory frameworks governing the collection, storage, and protection of personal data are growing materially more stringent across jurisdictions worldwide.
-The extent of financial risk that non-compliant organisations face has already been made abundantly clear by the General Data Protection Regulation: in 2023, a major international platform was fined more than $370 million for a single regulatory violation.
+The General Data Protection Regulation highlights the massive financial risks non-compliant organisations face: regulators fined a major international platform over $370 million in 2023 for a single violation.

 Beyond direct financial penalties, regulatory non-compliance carries reputational consequences of comparable severity.
 Customers are choosing to interact with businesses that treat privacy as a substantive commitment rather than a procedural formality because they have a more sophisticated understanding of data rights.